 Once the sand has run through, applying more cream is no use.
 The clock will theoretically get bigger again, but the sand cannot flow back up.
 0 min x SPF 50 is still 0 min.

-Hourglass expired
+hourglass expired

 However, you should still apply sunscreen and seek shade and get out of the sun as quickly as possible.